yaswap/liquality-swap/CODE_OF_CONDUCT.md

-# Liquality Contributor Code of Conduct
+# Yaswap Contributor Code of Conduct

-## Liquality Core Team Promise
+## Yaswap Core Team Promise

 We promise all features, additions, and changes we make protocol to empower users to be in complete absolute control over their own actions and exchanges.
 We commit to having an open, responsive, professional, thoughtful, and friendly community that challenges the status quo and provides builders with all the tools they need to build powerful applications.